bharati-21/AZMLND_Operationalizing_ML/README.md

 ### *Deploy the Best model*
 * The best model was chosen as the `VotingEnsemble` Algorithm and deployed using _`Azure Container Instance (ACI)`_ with the name `bank-marketing-deploy`.
-* The `Authentication` option is enabled during deployment, authentication is enabled.
+* The `Authentication` option is enabled during deployment.
 Authentication is enabled to ensure unauthorized access and interaction with the deployed model.
-* After deploying the model using ACI, the deployement at hand is an interactive HTTP API Endpoint.
+* The model deployed using ACI is an interactive HTTP API Endpoint.
 * Shown below is the list of real time dployed endpoint.

   ![Image of Real-time endpoints](Images/Real_Time_Endpoints.png)